mokshadharma/llm-instructions/ed-non-interactive-guide.md

 When appending items to lists or dictionaries in code, the previous line might be missing a trailing comma.

 **The Pattern:**
-Combine a substitution (to ensure the comma exists) with the append command.
+This pattern combines a substitution (to ensure the comma exists) with an append - these two ed commands together form one semantic operation (add list item).

 ```bash
 # Ensure line 83 ends with a comma, then append